fniessink/next-action/README.md

 Note again that completed tasks and task with a future creation date are never shown since they can't be a next action.

-*Next-action* being still pre-alpha-stage, this is it for the moment.
+*Next-action* being still alpha-stage, this is it for the moment.
 Stay tuned for more options.

 ## Develop